fork-commit-merge/fork-commit-merge/README.md

 #### Mac OS:

-Mac OS X comes pre-installed with Python, but in case it's not, here's how to install it:
+Mac OS X should come pre-installed with Python, but in case it's not installed, here's how to install it:

 -   Visit the official Python website's download page.
 -   Click on the latest Python release.